eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 - ``fastrtps``, the core library of eProsima Fast DDS library.
 - ``cmake_utils``, an eProsima utils library for CMake.
 - ``cpp_utils``, an eProsima utils library for C++.
+- ``ddsrouter``, an eProsima end-user application that enables the connection of distributed DDS networks.

 First of all, the :ref:`Requirements <requirements>` and :ref:`Dependencies <dependencies>` detailed below need to be met.